feathersjs-ecosystem/feathers-hooks-common/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `angular:master`.
+* In GitHub, send a pull request.
 * If a change is suggested then:
   * Make the required updates.
   * Re-run the test suite to ensure tests are still passing.